drgvszi/Catan/Reports/GameEngineReports/README.md

 ```
  - if the code is 200, the requested resources are moved from the bank to the current player
 # Update
-## See what you can buy, where you can build, if you have the Largest Army or the Longest Road and how many public or hidden Victory Points you have
+## See what you already own, what you can buy, where you can build, if you have the Largest Army or the Longest Road and how many public or hidden Victory Points you have
 ```
 {
  "gameId": "gameId",